sifive/block-pio-sifive/README.md

 classes to create top-level ports for the `oenable`, `odata`, and `idata` signals of the PIO block and connect them to the loopback VIP.

-First we need to import classes from our loopback scala wrapper into `pio.scala`.
+First we need to import classes from our loopback Scala wrapper into `pio.scala`.
 Add the following line to the list of imports at the top of `pio.scala`.
 ```scala